Kinn (island)

-Kinn is an island in Kinn Municipality which is in Vestland county, Norway.
+Kinn is an island in Kinn Municipality in Vestland county, Norway.
 The island lies about 12 km west of the town of Florø.
 The neighboring island of Reksta (where the village of Rognaldsvåg is located) lies just 350 m to the east of Kinn, the island of Skorpa lies about 2.5 km northeast of Kinn, and the island of Askrova lies about 9 km to the southeast.
 The Ytterøyane Lighthouse is located about 3 km northwest of the island.
 The island can be reached by ferry from the town of Florø.

 Geography

 The 2.5 km2 island is dominated by a large mountain, with all its residents living on the east side.
 The mountain, Kinnaklova, is a very notable landmark to sailors in the region since it has a deep ravine that cuts through the center of the peak.